-Ken Trump is the most widely quoted U.S. school security expert:
+Ken Trump is one of the most widely quoted U.S. school security experts:

 - all national television network news and cable news channels

 - top 50 national newspapers, all wire services, and international print